 I am deeply addicted to living on the road.
 When not in a vehicle of my own I have traveled extensively walking with a backpack.
 Or hitchhiking.
 Or flying.
 Many years on the road, in the air, on water.
 This blog is about truck camping hints.

 I started off traveling by land in a Ford Bronco in 1968.
 With a tent.
 With a winch on front, new fuel filter, and cooking gear in the back, a box of tools, a box of kitchen equipment and some clothes.
 A husband and two French hitchhikers.
 To Bolivia.
 And back.
 1 year’s worth of excitement and discovery.

-Next came an old pickup with an aluminum topper, living in Mexico and Costa Rica for several years.
+Next came an old pickup with an aluminum topper, living in Mexico and Costa Rica for several years, by myself.
+Two chairs to confuse people.
 The most comfortable.
 The safest feeling.
 It was a horrible body with a brand new engine and low, low 4wd.
 I called her “The Big Blue Fart”.
 We went through jungles and cities with the greatest of ease.

 Then came fancy and with a class-too-small rv called “Chela”.
 Chela and I toured the USA for two years.
 Blown brakes, leaky this and leaky that, never a comfortable ambiance.
 She always stood out.
 She was grossly under powered.
 Grossly under pinned (shocks, wheels, bearings).
 But she kept me dry and warm.
 And I learned much about travel in the USA.

 Next was a VW bus to canoe swamps and rice fields and Okefenokee and the Everglades.
 Was fine ’til the engine caught on fire.
 I loved the ability to carry the canoe.
 Never had a great deal of trust in this vehicle.
 Never even had a name.